Audi Q8 review - Engines, performance and drive

 - Audi Q8 vs Porsche Cayenne vs Range Rover Sport

 However, the more powerful SQ8 goes some way to tackling the dynamic flaws of the standard car.
 It features an electric roll stabilisation system and rear wheel steering to help improve agility through corners, enabling the driver to not only turn into corners more keenly, but to have the confidence to continue pushing through and back out again.
 The enormous tyres at each corner, in combination with the quattro four-wheel-drive system, also help in creating bags of extra grip.

 If the SQ8 doesn't pack a big enough punch, Audi has the answer in the form of the 592bhp RS Q8.
 It uses a 4.0-litre V8 powerplant, and is packed with driving tech to help the supersized SUV go like a true Audi Sport model.

 Adaptive sports air suspension, quattro all-wheel drive, electromechanical active roll stabilisation, RS carbon-ceramic brakes, all-wheel steering and a quattro sport differential are just a few highlights, although none do anything to reduce the RS Q8's biggest problem - it's 2.4 tonne kerb weight.

 Engines, 0-60 acceleration and top speed

-The SQ8 features a 429bhp 4.0-litre V8 TDI diesel engine with twin-turbocharger and electric supercharger configuration, making it good for 0-62mph in 4.8 seconds and a top speed of 155mph.
-The SQ8 also has specially-tuned air suspension, while the Vorsprung version gets active anti-roll control and four-wheel steering.
+The SQ8 previously featured a 429bhp 4.0-litre V8 TDI diesel engine with twin-turbocharger and electric supercharger configuration, making it good for 0-62mph in 4.8 seconds and a top speed of 155mph.
+It now comes with a 500bhp 4.0-litre petrol V8 and manages the same sprint in 4.1 seconds.